The Cloud Optimist

 So let’s try to solve it together!

-In most technical interviews and as such for this exercice, you are free to use any programming language you feel most confortable with, or even write using pseudocode.
+In most technical interviews and as such for this exercise, you are free to use any programming language you feel most comfortable with, or even write using pseudocode.
 For this post, I’m gonna use Python.

 First things first, let’s create a simple loop that prints all numbers from 1 to 100.